Yemen’s Houthis launch missile attack on Israel as war on Iran intensifies

 “These are major international shipping waterways for international trade, so I think it can be very significant from that standpoint.”

-Al Jazeera’s Nida Ibrahim, reporting from Ramallah, said the opening of a new front in the war, in addition to Iran and Hezbollah, is likely to raise further questions in Israel “on the viability of the operations and the way the government is conducting its war”.
+Al Jazeera’s Nida Ibrahim, reporting from the occupied West Bank, said the opening of a new front in the war, in addition to fighting Iran and Hezbollah, is likely to raise further questions in Israel “on the viability of the operations and the way the government is conducting its war”.

-“We are expecting Israel to retaliate to this attack, as we have seen them do time and again when Yemen joined the battle during the war in Gaza as a way to support the Palestinians,” she said.
+“We are expecting Israel to retaliate to this attack as we have seen them do time and again when Yemen joined the battle during the war in Gaza as a way to support the Palestinians,” she said.

+Nine Israeli soldiers were wounded in two rocket attacks from southern Lebanon, Israeli Army Radio reported on Saturday.